-This chapter provide details about the Linux device driver that is provided with the core.
+This chapter provide details about the Linux device driver and the Windows Driver Lounge that is provided with the core.
 For additional information about the driver, see AR 65444.

 Overview

 The Linux device driver has the following character device interfaces: